JazzmineTechie/alx-low_level_programming/0x00-hello_world/README.md

 The C file name will be saved in the variable $CFILE The output should be saved in the file c

 #2.
-This compiles and assembles but doesnt link.
+This compiles and assembles but doesnt link

+#3.This compiles but dont assemble.